-Asahi Refining is a name you might not have heard of before, that is because it is relatively new and it came about as the result of Johnson Matthey closing down.
-For 160 years, Johnson Matthey was one of the biggest precious metal companies out there, but in 2015 the company sold both the gold and silver refining business to a well-known Japanese company, which then went onto form Asahi Refining.
+Asahi Refining is a name you probably haven’t heard before as it is relatively new.
+When Johnson Matthey closed down, it ended a 160-year reign as one of the biggest precious metal companies out there.
+In 2015 the company sold both the gold and silver refining business to a well-known Japanese company, which then went on to form Asahi Refining.

-Once that happened the two locations were combined to form the operational name Asahi Refining.
-Asahi Refining started out producing 100 ounce Silver Bars, and the bars looked identical to those that were previously produced by Johnson Matthey.
-The purity also is at .999 silver, and the company is certified as an LBMA responsible gold compliant company.
+After the merger, the two locations combined to form the operational name Asahi Refining.
+It started out producing 100 ounce Silver Bars, which looked identical to those previously produced by Johnson Matthey.
+The purity stayed at .999 silver.

 The company is certified as an LBMA-responsible gold-compliant company.